cockroachdb/docs/src/current/v23.1/sso-sql.md

 You can update your cluster settings with the [`SET CLUSTER SETTING`]({% link {{ page.version.version }}/set-cluster-setting.md %}) SQL statement.

 {{site.data.alerts.callout_success}}
-You can also view all of your cluster settings in the DB Console...
+You can also view all of your cluster settings in the DB Console.
 {{site.data.alerts.end}}

 1. `enable` JWT SQL authentication to your cluster.